- What coverage types are included in one-week insurance?

 - Five days: $540

 So why not sign up for regular insurance and then cancel the policy when you no longer need it?
 There are several reasons.
-For one, canceling a policy after a few days may raise a flag with commercial insurers when pricing your next commercial truck insurance policy.
-In addition, some insurers may have what’s known as a minimum earned premium, which means they get to keep a percentage of any premium you paid, even though you canceled the policy.
+For one, cancelling a policy after a few days may raise a flag with commercial insurers when pricing your next commercial truck insurance policy.
+In addition, some insurers may have what’s known as a minimum earned premium, which means they get to keep a percentage of any premium you paid, even though you cancelled the policy.

 And there are other alternatives to consider.
 Pay-as-you-go insurance lets you pay only for the miles you drive, which could work better than traditional policies if you're not on the road much.
 Some drivers find it cheaper to buy a standard six-month policy and ask their insurer about early cancellation options.
 In this case, you might get a partial refund if you don't use the full term.